elbuco1/AttentionMechanismsTrajectoryPrediction/README.md

 Along the trajectories, we are given a top-view image of each scene and the types of every agents.

 #### Training samples
+There are three types of training samples, the one for naïve approaches, the one for social models and the one for spatial models.
+The trajectories are expressed in pixel for every scenes.
+We convert them to the meter space.
+##### Naïve samples
+For naïve models, every trajectories are split into subtrajectories of 20 subsequent positions.
+For each one of those, we take as input the first 8 observed positions and use the last 12 as labels.

+As labels, as proposed in the litterature, we don't use absolute positions, but offsets with respect to the last position of the input sub-trajectory.

+For the inputs, all positions are expressed in a 2D spatial system where the origin lies at the bottom  left of the (image of the) scene.
+We normalize the absolute positions across all the scenes using min-max normalization.
+To that end, we compute the min and max value (x_min and x_max) across all scenes and across both axes.
+We then normalize every value x (which corresponds to coordinates on either axis) using the following formula:

+[insert minmax formula (x- xmin)/(xmax-xmin)]

+We do it this way to keep the ratio between both axes, and to keep the proportions between every scenes.

+##### Social samples

+##### Spatial samples

 #### Metrics
 #### Training